ElucidataInc/ElMaven/docs/LabeledLCMSMSWorkflow.rst

 |LCMSMS11|

-The *Export Groups to CSV* option |export to csv| lets the user save the 'good'/'bad' labels along with the peak table.
+The *Export Groups to CSV* option |export to csv| lets the users save the 'good'/'bad' labels along with the peak table.
 Users also have the option to filter out rows that have a certain label while exporting the table.

 *Generate PDF Report* option |generate pdf| saves all EICs with their corresponding bar plots in a PDF file.